 This portion of the website provides a comprehensive overview of the design and policies of the M.A./Ph.D. and Ph.D. programs in the Department of Communication.
 If you wish to learn more, go to any of the following pages:

-Current Department of Communication M.A./Ph.D. students can access additional information on the Docs for M.A./Ph.D Students shared drive.
+Current Department of Communication M.A./Ph.D. students can access additional information on the Department Intranet.

-For questions about the MA/PhD program, please contact our Assistant Director of Academic Services, Heather Werckle, at email@example.com.
+For questions about the M.A./Ph.D. program, please contact our Graduate Program Advisor at email@example.com.